About Magasin III

 Magasin III believes that art has the ability to challenge and inspire people and society.
 That is why we have supported the arts since our inception, providing exhibiting artists with the opportunity to produce new works that influence, engage, and question.
 Then, as now, we invite you to experience the commitment, ambition and creativity of internationally established artists from around the world.
 Our exhibitions are at the core of our ever-growing collection of works by artists relevant to our time.

 Magasin III has become one of the leading institutions of contemporary art in Europe.
 For over 30 years we have also lent works from our collection to museums around the world.
 Located since the beginning in a former warehouse in Frihamnen (the former Free Port of Stockholm).
-Between fall 2017 – fall 2020 the public program is currently closed to shape the future Magasin III.
+Between fall 2017 – fall 2020 the public program was closed in order to shape the future Magasin III.
 Since January 2018, Magasin III Jaffa is an permanent exhibition satellite in Jaffa/Tel Aviv, Israel.

 David Neuman, Chairman Magasin III